 Questionnaire and interview

-The trial team will ask everyone who takes part to fill out a questionnaire before you start chemotherapy.
-If you then join the randomised part of the trial you fill out this questionnaire on 5 different occasions over the course of 2 years.
+At the beginning of the trial everyone is asked to fill out a questionnaire before you start chemotherapy.
+If you continue with the trial you fill out this questionnaire on 6 different occasions over the course of 2 years.
 The questionnaire will ask about side effects and how you’ve been feeling.
 This is called a quality of life study.

-- about your experiences of taking part in this trial
+- about your expereinces of taking part in this trial

-This is called the Information sub study.
-You might also be asked for your permission for any discussions around joining the trial to be audio-recorded.
+This is called the Information study.
+You might also be asked for your permission for any discussions to be audio-recorded.

 You then go to hospital twice over the course of 6 weeks to have your chemotherapy.
-You have another CT scan to check you are still suitable for surgery.
+You have a CT scan to check you are still suitable for surgery.

-If you have surgery, you have more blood tests and various other tests in preparation for your surgery (the trial team will give you more detail about this).
-You stay in hospital for about 10 to 14 days.
-About 3-6 weeks after your surgery you go to hospital again for a check-up.
-All patients having surgery would have this check up as part of standard care, whether they take part in this trial or not.
+If you have surgery, you stay in hospital for about 10 to 14 days.
+About 3 to 6 weeks after your surgery you go to hospital again for a check-up.
+All patients having surgery would have this check-up, whether they take part in this trial or not.

 - after 6 weeks